IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 ## Before We Start...

 It's probably best that you install Minishift before we start diving into neural networking goodness.
 [Mofe Salami](https://twitter.com/Moffusa) has put together a [fantastic workshop](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop) that walks you through the installation and basic setup of Minishift.
-If you pop on over there and follow just the setup steps of the workshop, and then head back here, we'll be good to crack on.
+If you pop on over there and follow just the setup steps of the workshop, then head back here, we'll be good to crack on.

 ## You Will Need: